 Decided to cast your favorite content with Chromecast only to find your WiFi acting up?
-No need to get bummed out– there’s still a way to use Chromecast without WiFi.
-In fact, there are more than one ways to do so.
+No need to get bummed out – there’s still a way to use Chromecast without WiFi.
+In fact, there is more than one way to do so.
 Let’s get right into it.

 Method #1 Connecting Devices To Chromecast Without Internet